European Voluntary Workers

-European Voluntary Workers (EVW) was the collective name given to continental Europeans invited by the British government to work in the UK in the immediate Post-World War II period, to help people who have become homeless during the war and to support labor shortages in industry.
-Programs inviting staff include Balt Cygnet, which recruited Baltic women for nursing, housework and textile work.
-In spite of its name, Balt Cygnet also accepted applicants from the Ukraine, Poland and countries in the Balkans, among others.
+European Voluntary Workers (EVW) was the collective name given to continental Europeans invited by the British government to work in the UK in the immediate Post-World War II period from 1946 to 1951, to help people who have become homeless during the war and to support labor shortages in industry.
+Programmes inviting staff include Balt Cygnet, which recruited Baltic women for nursing, housework and textile work.
+In spite of its name, Balt Cygnet also accepted applicants from Ukraine, Poland and countries in the Balkans, among others.
 Later Westward Ho! which recruited men for unskilled jobs in industry.

+Contextual background

+At the end of the World War 2, Britain faced labour shortages in specific industries such as coal mining, agriculture and domestic work and an emigration problem in which skilled labour was leaving the country for Old Commonwealth nations.

+The newly elected Labour cabinet's Foreign Labour Committee in March 1946 was in favour of bringing temporary workers in from Western Europe to alleviate this situation.